A regional perspective - Global metals outlook

 The future of Global metals industry: Part two

-In response to the current economic downturn, governments around the world are taking extraordinary measures to stimulate local economies.
-From incentives to encourage consumer spending on automobiles to massive infrastructure programs, many of these measures hold the potential to significantly impact the global metals industry.
-But will these actions jump-start local economies and in turn revive the global metals market?
+Governments worldwide have plans to spend millions of dollars to stimulate local economies.
+From incentives to encourage consumer spending on automobiles to massive infrastructure programmes, many of these measures hold the potential to significantly affect the global metals industry.
+However, the benefits to date for the steel sector will unlikely be seen until late 2009 at the earliest.

 Page Last Updated